-Taking a Guess at the Recipe
+Taking a Guess at a Recipe From TV

 Around 2010, I saw American Idol Ruben Studdard reveal that he was a vegan on a talk show.
 I became curious and started researching vegan recipes.
 I was especially interested in vegan recipes for Soul Food and classic comfort food.
 I stumbled across a video of a vegan-friendly veggie burger on Diners, Drive-Ins and Dives, with Guy Fieri.
 Guy visited the Blue Plate Diner in Salt Lake City, Utah, and highlighted their veggie burger, which is a huge seller.

 The good news is that they take us step by step through the ingredients and the process of making this famous vegan-friendly veggie burger.
-The bad news is that like many food shows, they do not provide a recipe in terms of ingredients with amounts.
+The bad news is that, like many food shows, they do not provide a recipe in terms of ingredients with amounts.
 So, I rolled up my sleeves and set to work developing a successful recipe.

-Lessons Learned from my First Attempt
+Lessons Learned From My First Attempt

 I drafted my first recipe in 2010, made the burgers, and took lots of photos.
 My biggest misstep was making my patties way too thick.
 When you bit into them, they were really soft, and it was obvious that they were bean burgers.
 They fell apart easily while cooking, and they fell apart even more when eating them.
 They tasted pretty good, but I knew I could do much better.

 I overhauled the recipe, adjusting almost all the ingredients according to my lessons learned.
 I pretty much doubled the spices, celery, and onion.
 I increased the flour and panko.
 Then I published.
-Pretty risky I know, but a few people got back to me and said the burgers were really good.
+Pretty risky, I know, but a few people got back to me and said the burgers were really good.
 I finally got around to making the burgers again and was very satisfied with the revised recipe.
 I made only a few additional tweaks.